HectareaGalbis/cl-glfw/docs/input.md

 When a window loses input focus, it will generate synthetic key release events for all pressed keys.
 You can tell these events from user-generated events by the fact that the synthetic ones are generated after the focus loss event has been processed, i.e. after the [window focus callback](https://hectarea1996.github.io/cl-glfw/window.html#set-window-focus-callback) has been called.

 The scancode of a key is specific to that platform or sometimes even to that machine.
 Scancodes are intended to allow users to bind keys that don't have a GLFW key token.
-Such keys have `key` set to `+key-unknown+`, their state is not saved and so it cannot be queried with [get-key](https://hectarea1996.github.io/cl-glfw/input.html#get-key).
+Such keys have `key` set to `GLFW_KEY-UNKNOWN`, their state is not saved and so it cannot be queried with [get-key](https://hectarea1996.github.io/cl-glfw/input.html#get-key).

 Sometimes GLFW needs to generate synthetic key events, in which case the scancode may be zero.